Ryushe/todo/src/components/notes.md

 issues:
-  could rename <task/> -> ListItem, or something because naming a little confusing issue with moving categories, if item moved to top item doesnt move
+  could rename <task/> -> ListItem, or something because naming a little confusing issue with moving categories, item doesnt always move
+    - think I can look at the list ex where it checks if above / below and updates accord

 todo:
   list.jsx:
-    - add dnd context fns
-    - create navitemcard
   category.jsx:
-    - why is catedory of props undefined task.jsx:
+  task.jsx:
     - fix placement of checkbox -> left
-    - make the box around the items draggable
+    - make the box around the items draggable server.js:
+    - getNote(if no note, create note)

 doing:
   list.jsx:
-    - fixing moving subitems (issue with null items)
     - dragover